 Bearing count: 7 stainless steel in 20 sizes and 10 in other sizes.

 Gear ratio: 5:2:1

 Line Capacity: 4/100 to 10/230.

-If you’re looking for an affordable, yet quality spinning reel with a braid-ready spool, Pflueger President might be the one for you.
+If you’re looking for an affordable, yet quality spinning reel with a braid-ready spool, Pflueger President is one the best spinning reel and might be the one for you.
 The reel uses 7 stainless steel ball bearings which deliver corrosion resistance and smooth casts.

 When it comes to weight, the reel is 10% lighter than other models provided by Pflueger.
 The lighter weight eases the strain on your hands.
 The drag is made from corrosion-resistant stainless steel and the drag washers are sealed.
 This offers high protection against saltwater.
 It’s of the front drag system type.